dhis2/training-docs/content/tracker_config/lg_userroles.md

     3. Import/export authorities
     4. System authorities

-4. **Basic information** : Includes the name and description of the user role
+ **Basic information** : Includes the name and description of the user role

-5. **Metadata** : the metadata section allows you to assign different permissions to a user role that allow for adding or deleting either public or private metadata objects.
+**Metadata** : the metadata section allows you to assign different permissions to a user role that allow for adding or deleting either public or private metadata objects.
 For example, you could provide someone access to create and delete public data elements.
 You will also see an option for external access.
 This is only available for report type objects, and allows this user role to give access to these reports via outside access (for example, through a web portal).

-6. **Apps**: the apps section allows you to give access to the various DHIS2 apps that are within your instance.
+**Apps**: the apps section allows you to give access to the various DHIS2 apps that are within your instance.
 This includes all of the core DHIS2 apps, as well as any custom apps you may have on your own system.
 Note that this section only gives you access to the app, it does not specify what you can do within the app necessarily.

-7. **Tracker : **tracker authorities have their own specific section as they are unique to the tracker data model.
+**Tracker:** tracker authorities have their own specific section as they are unique to the tracker data model.
 This does include events to some extent as well.
 This is because items like adding tracked entities or modifying events is unique to this model.

-8. **Import - Export** : these authorities are given to a user role that will be dealing with the import/export of metadata, data or both.
+**Import - Export** : these authorities are given to a user role that will be dealing with the import/export of metadata, data or both.
 This is usually only given to a specialized role.

-9.  **System**: the system authorities allow a user to run various system level operations within DHIS2.
+**System**: the system authorities allow a user to run various system level operations within DHIS2.
 This includes operations like validation rule analysis, predictor, and data approval for example.

 ```
 Note: at the moment there is no comprehensive list of what each of the user authorities available here allows the user to do.
 While some are straightforward, many are not.
 As a result it can be slightly confusing to determine which authorities to assign a user role.
 We will try to provide some examples of template user roles that can be used for common tracker operations.
 When you are unsure about how to define a user role, the community of practice will be a better resource until the documentation is updated.